Sessions replacement: Who are the Alabama Senate primary candidates?

 For Fisher, health care is a top issue – and it hits close to home for him.

 Fisher’s wife unexpectedly died from a blood clot just before her 31st birthday, AL.com reported.
-He is now the single father of a 2-year-old girl who has special needs, according to AL.com.
+He is now the single father of a 2-year-old girl who has special needs, the report said.

 "I have had no shortage of bad luck over the last six or seven years when it comes to my personal life," Fisher said.
 "But there is a gift that comes from that and it is the perspective of understanding what is truly important and how to work with people in a different way to get a better result.”